 It is estimated that by 2050 over 70% of the world’s population will be living in cities.
-Therefore, the role cities play in managing not only urban airspace, but our lives in general has never been more important than it is today.
+Therefore, the role cities play in managing not only urban airspace, but our lives in general have never been more important than it is today.
 As regulatory changes are underway including a U-space management role for cities themselves, the sooner the cities get familiar with their role in the UAS world, the sooner they will be able to use this technology for the benefit of their citizens.
 Our vision to facilitate this transition by providing refinements to the current U-space architecture principles, proposing operational procedures and mechanisms for an effective interface with ATC and U-Space service providers and creating Urban Air Mobility indicators which will enable Smart Cities to include UAM in their Transport Roadmaps.